GrinonBarrett/Taksidos/Placeholder Species.md

-## Pixalkh
+## Pixall
-Also known as Fine-folk or bernfey, the plural is pixalm.
+Also known as Fine-folk or bernfey.
 They are fairies that occasionally amuse themselves with the company of others.
-Pixalm are often neither malicious nor truly benevolent, but seem to be quite naive or uncaring of the fragility of people and their sensibilities.
+Pixalls are often neither malicious nor truly benevolent, but seem to be quite naive or uncaring of the fragility of people and their sensibilities.

-**Creature Type**: Sprite-kin are fey.
+**Creature Type**: Pixalls are fey.

-**Size**: Pixalm are between 5-8 inches tall.
+**Size**: Pixalls are between 5-8 inches tall.
 Their wingspan is between 65-75% of their height.
 They can weigh between 5-7 pounds.
 They are diminutive creatures.

-**Ability Score Modification**: As a sylphe, you have the following adjustments to your attributes
+**Ability Score Modification**: As a pixall, you have the following adjustments to your attributes
 -2 [Body]
 -1 [Inte]
 -1 [Prcp]